Zsombor01/react.webapp/README.md

 In the works:

-- I want to make the hole news article readable on the page. - To my current knowledge this is sadly not available with the free API plan.
+- Currently working on a solution to make a chart for each displayed cryptocurrency on the 1st page.
 - I want to add more icons to the changing weather icons section of the weather.jsx component.